DCC-EX/dcc-ex.github.io/docs/ex-csb1/index.rst

 USB Connection to a Serial Monitor
 ===================================

-Using the appropriate USB-A to USB-C or USB-C to USB-C cable, you can use the Arduino IDE, EX-WebThrottle, or JMRI to act as a serial monitor to view diagnostic messages from the CS or send manual commands for testing or configuration.
+Using the appropriate USB-A to USB-C or USB-C to USB-C cable, you can use the Arduino IDE, EX-WebThrottle, or JMRI to act as a serial monitor to view diagnostic messages from the Command Station or send manual commands for testing or configuration.

 USB Connection to JMRI
 =======================